Lead Researcher: Professor Jonathan Crowston

 The effect of ageing on the optic nerve

 We are conducting basic research to discover why ageing predisposes the optic nerve to degeneration in glaucoma.
 We have recently shown that aged mice show greater optic nerve dysfunction and oxidative stress compared to young mice, after an optic nerve injury.
-However, if the aged mice are put on calorie restricted diet, the optic nerve dysfunction and oxidative stress are significantly reduced.
-We are now trying to find ways to mimic calorie restriction and tap into the same biochemical pathways to protect the optic nerve.
+However, if the aged mice are put on a calorie restricted diet, the optic nerve dysfunction and oxidative stress are significantly reduced.
+We are now trying to find ways to mimic calorie restriction and tap into the same biochemical pathways to protect the optic nerve..
 Our group is also looking at the effects of exercise on these processes.

 Our research suggests that the mitochondria – the batteries that supply the cells with energy – play a critical role in the neurodegenerative diseases, including glaucoma.
 We are trying to find out if optimal mitochondrial function is a common benefit of both restrained diet and increased activity, and whether this can bolster the resistance of older optic nerves to stress.